-A student desiring to withdraw from the University should go to the Bursar's Office and process a withdrawal form.
-It is necessary for the correct procedure to be followed; Since dropping without official withdrawal earns a grade of F in each course.
-Deadlines for withdrawal are the same as those for dropping courses.
-The last day to withdraw from the University is the same as the last day to drop a course.
+With the approval of the Vice President for Academic Affairs, a student desiring to withdraw from the University should go to the Bursar's Office and process a withdrawal form.
+It is necessary for the correct procedure to be followed as discontinuance of class attendance without official withdrawal earns a grade of F in each course.
+See Refund Policies in this catalog for withdrawal/refund schedule.